 Students interested in sociology should meet with the undergraduate advisor before they register for the second semester of the sophomore year.
 The undergraduate office's resource center holds detailed information about the major, the department, research interests of sociology faculty, career opportunities, and student work.
 Declaration of the major during the sophomore year will give students access to required sociology courses for fall of the junior year.

 Sociology majors wishing to earn a certificate in criminal justice may do so with a minimum of additional course requirements and permission of the Criminal Justice advisor.
 See Criminal Justice section in this Guide.

 Required courses for the sociology major and for the CAR option may have temporary course controls that send non-declared students "Course Requisites Not Met" enrollment error messages.
 Certain 100-numbered courses each semester are restricted to freshmen and sophomores until freshmen have enrolled.
 Check the Course Guide for notes each semester.

 Transfer students whose equivalent courses have been posted to their records as “electives,” numbered XXX, may use those courses as prerequisites if the department approves their equivalencies to similar UW–Madison courses.
 What is needed is a conversation with the undergraduate advisor either in the office or at SOAR.

-Professors Carlson, Emirbayer, Ermakoff, Ferree, Ford, Freeland, Fujimura, Gerber, Goldberg, Grodsky, Herd, Logan, Massoglia, Maynard, Montgomery, Oliver, Raymo, Rogers, Schaeffer, Schwartz, Seidman, Wright
+Professors Carlson, Elwert, Emirbayer, Ermakoff, Ferree, Fletcher, Ford, Freeland, Fujimura, Gerber, Goldberg, Grodsky, Lim, Logan, Massoglia, Maynard, Montgomery, Nobles, Oliver, Raymo, Rogers, Schaeffer, Schwartz, Seidman, Wright